 The Title I program in Wilkes County provides supplementary instructional support in the areas of early intervention and reading.
 Title I funding is provided under the Elementary and Secondary Education Act (ESEA) of 1965 and is the largest single federal funding source for education.
-In 2015 the Every Student Succeeds Act (ESSA) reauthorized the ESEA and will take effect the 2017-2018 school year.
+In 2015, the Every Student Succeeds Act (ESSA) reauthorized the ESEA and will take effect the 2017-2018 school year.
 Schools qualify for Title I service by demonstrating economic needs.
-Once a school has qualified for the Title I program, services may be provided to any child in grades Pre-K - 8 who meets the school’s criteria for eligibility.
+Once a school has qualified for the Title I program, services may be provided to any child in grades Pre-K - 8th grade who meets the school’s criteria for eligibility.
 Title I teachers reinforce curriculum delivered by the classroom teacher; instruction must be coordinated through careful collaborative planning.
 A pre-kindergarten program has been designed to serve eligible four-year-old children.
 The focus is on developmentally appropriate activities for children who qualify.
 Developmental activities emphasize social skills and learning through exploration and discovery.
 The ultimate goal of the Title I Program is to aid students in acquiring habits, attitudes, knowledge, and skills necessary to function as successful members of the school community.